collective/collective.saml2/README.rst

 Building
 ========

-Unfortunatly `dm.zope.saml2`_ was written requiring many dependencies
+Unfortunately `dm.zope.saml2`_ was written requiring many dependencies some of which are c-extensions requiring some libraries.

 - `dm.saml2`_
 - `dm.reuse`_